If there's one thing we can count on, it's that social media is always changing.

 TIP: Subscribe to Later's YouTube channel to stay up-to-date on the latest social media news, trends, and updates.

 The future has arrived and artificial intelligence (AI) is officially everywhere — and more accessible than ever.

-While AI can’t replace originality, creativity, or thought leadership, we’ll likely be seeing a lot more of it in the coming years.
+And while AI can’t replace originality, creativity, or thought leadership, we’ll likely be seeing a lot more of it in the coming years.

 Move over Google — nearly half of Gen Z is using TikTok and Instagram for search instead.

-This means that if you want your content to get discovered, optimizing your posts with keywords is more important than ever.
+This means if you want your content to get discovered, optimizing your posts with keywords is more important than ever.

 In a broader sense, this change reflects how searching a topic on the internet has changed.

 Users are looking for a more exploratory experience with curated takes and personal experiences (think TikTok storytelling and honest reviews on Reddit).

 TIP: When building out your 2023 social strategy, make a list of keywords you’d like your brand to rank for and be sure to regularly create social content around them.